firebase/genkit/README.md

 **Define custom tools for your AI models** to fetch data, display UI, write to a database, and more.

-**Write and manage prompts** with all relevant metadata encapsulated in a single dotprompt file.
+**Write well structured prompts** with all relevant metadata encapsulated in a single [dotprompt](https://firebase.google.com/docs/genkit/dotprompt) file.
 Supports handlebars templating, history, multimedia, and more.

 ![Screenshot of IDE showing Firebase Genkit RAG sample code](docs/resources/readme-rag-screenshot.png)